Applications are now closed.

 GSK Science in the Summer™ is a free summer education program that aims to inspire the next generation of scientists by providing children opportunities to think scientifically, embody science careers, and have fun!
 The goal of GSK Science in the Summer™ is to increase children’s interest and confidence in doing science and pursuing STEM careers, especially for children from backgrounds currently underrepresented in STEM fields.

 Learn more about the informal science education organizations across the country in our national network and explore previous curricula!
+Check out our 2024 theme Be a Space Scientist! here!

 Benefits